amberframework/docs/guides/overview.md

 ### Advantages

-* Simultaneous development – Multiple developers can work simultaneously on the model, controller, and views..
+* **Simultaneous development** – multiple developers can work simultaneously on the model, controller, and views.
-* High cohesion – MVC enables logical grouping of related actions on a controller together.
+* **High cohesion** – MVC enables logical grouping of related actions on a controller together.
 The views for a specific model are also grouped.
-* Low coupling – The very nature of the MVC framework is such that there is low coupling among models, views or controllers.
+* **Low coupling** – the MVC pattern ensures low coupling between models, views or controllers.
-* Ease of modification – Because of the separation of responsibilities, future development or change is easier.
+* **Ease of modification** – because of the separation of responsibilities, future development or change is easier.
-* Multiple representations for a model – Models can have various Views.
+* **Multiple representations for a model** – models can have various views.

 ### Controller Layer

-The Controller is responsible for controlling the application logic and acts as the coordinator between the View and the Model.
+The Controller is responsible for directing application logic.
+It does this by acting as the coordinator between the other two components.
 The Controller receives an input from the users via the View, then processes the user's data with the help of Model and passes the results back to the View.

 ```ruby
 class UsersController < ApplicationController